juliane9/trains_delay_prediction/README.md

 - a more fitted way to determine whether a train will be late (which is so far decided with an indicator type random variable, predicting a "delay" if more then 10% of the past trains for this route-month combination were late).

 ### Please follow these steps to contribute:
 Fork the repository.
-Create a new branch: git checkout -b feature/your_feature_name.
-Make your changes and commit them: git commit -am 'Add some feature'.
-Push to the branch: git push origin feature/your_feature_name.
+Create a new branch: *git checkout -b feature/your_feature_name*.
+Make your changes and commit them: *git commit -am 'Add some feature'*.
+Push to the branch: *git push origin feature/your_feature_name*.
 Submit a pull request.

 ## License